Generative biometric environment

 Current development

-Emphonic is in an early development phase, establishing core system behaviors and experiential conditions through small-scale experiments rather than public exhibition.
+Emphonic is in an early development phase — establishing whether a group’s physiological field can become aesthetic material through small-scale experiments rather than public exhibition.
+The significance of this work does not depend on scale.

 Currently in place